Insider Selling: Hayward Holdings, Inc. (NYSE:HAYW) SVP Sells 25,000 Shares of Stock

-Hayward Holdings, Inc. (NYSE:HAYW) SVP Donald Matthew Smith sold 25,000 shares of the firm’s stock in a transaction that occurred on Friday, October 15th.
-The shares were sold at an average price of $22.76, for a total value of $569,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Hayward Holdings, Inc. (NYSE:HAYW) SVP Donald Matthew Smith sold 25,000 shares of the firm’s stock in a transaction on Wednesday, October 20th.
+The stock was sold at an average price of $22.46, for a total value of $561,500.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

 Donald Matthew Smith also recently made the following trade(s):